werpu/input_pipe/readme.md

  * *stop*  stops the running server
  * *reload* reloads and restarts the server (aka can be used to pull in config file changes without a full restart of the process)
+ * *overlay* adds a config overlay on top of an existing configuration
+ * *pop_overlay* removes the last added config overlay
+ * *reset_overlay* reset all overlays and restore the initial config

 If the server receives a command it does not know it simply will ignore it.

+## Overlays

+TODO add info here